Retail Analytics: 101

 1. Monitor information

-Assuming you are operating in an omni-channel environment, you should be trying to collect data from both online and offline channels to bring together a holistic dashboard that can be used to organise and monitor information about everything that is going on.
+Assuming you are operating in an omni-channel environment, you should be trying to collect data from both online and offline channels to bring together a holistic dashboard that can be used to organize and monitor information about everything that is going on.

 Some goals here include monitoring...